 The setting for the course is breath-taking.
 Holmescales is surrounded by beautiful Cumbrian scenery with the Lake District fells to one side and Morecambe Bay glittering away in the distance.
 Wayne hauled me aboard and showed me inside.
 It was VERY muddy and basic.
 The gun had been removed (shame!) so up to 8 people can stand up and look out.
 It’s really easy to operate – just two metal ‘sticks’ to pull up or down to turn left and right.
 After Wayne had given a demo it was my turn.
 It’s on a rough circuit with some ups and downs and was so much fun.

-“Now pull the stick to the right as we go down the hill,” said Wayne as I felt we were about to topple over … and we trundled heavily and safely into the last section of the course.
+“Now pull the stick to the right as we go down the hill,”said Wayne as I felt we were about to topple over and we trundled heavily and safely into the last section of the course.
 It took a bit of effort to keep The Tank on track and it was incredibly noisy, but the excitement of being in control of this brute of a machine is priceless.
-Highly recommended for all ages – the kind of challenge that everyone can do!
+I can highly recommend tank driving – just make sure you hold tight!